Selected African-American Web Sites

 National Association for the Advancement of Colored People

-Provides advocacy information on a variety of cultural, educational, business, labor, and political issues.
+The NAACP provides advocacy information on a variety of cultural, educational, business, labor, and political issues.

 National Urban League

 A premier social service and civil rights organization, this web site includes programs, news, events, and local branches.